 This holy monastery is closed on Fridays.

 If you want to have a good choice of hotels and restaurants, you should get accommodation in Kalambaka.
-If you don’t mind a more rural setting, you should try to find accommodation in Kastraki, the village nearby Meteora.
+If you want to be even closer to the monasteries, you should try to find accommodation in Kastraki (Kastrakion), the village nearby Meteora.